 Fish Forever works with fishing communities to create TURF-Reserves (Territorial User Rights for Fishing combined with no-take marine reserves), a spatial resource management strategy that combines the benefits of rights-based fisheries management and marine reserves.
 Providing exclusive access to coastal fisheries through TURFs is critical; it ensures that local fishers are rewarded for being responsible guardians of the sea.
 Additionally, marine reserves help boost fish productivity while protecting biodiversity.
 The coupled TURF-Reserve system overcomes the limitations that these approaches face when used in isolation.

-TURF ownership ensures that spillover benefits of well-enforced reserves go directly to the local community.
+TURF ownership ensures that spillover benefits of well-enforced reserves go directly to the local communities that manage them.
 The spillover creates the necessary incentive for strict enforcement and compliance with no-take restrictions.
 Exclusive access is granted to fishers as a reward for establishing or enforcing a reserve, creating a clear benefits-exchange.
 This approach has been validated in communities around the world where fishers have elected to create reserves within their own TURF.
 In short, well-designed TURF-Reserve systems will provide conservation, economic, and food security benefits in developing countries, while simultaneously creating the critical environments for fishery recovery.

 Fish Forever is a collaborative effort between SFG, Rare, Environmental Defense Fund, and dozens of in-country academic, governmental and NGO partners in Mozambique, Brazil, Philippines, Indonesia, and Belize.